wengDavo/agropulse/README.md

 3. Environment Variables Not Loaded
 - Ensure the .env file is in the root of your project.
 - Verify dotenv is installed and configured in your code.
+- If the migrate can't find the .env values pass them directly in the CMD